MulberryBeacon/anarky/README.md

 FLAC files.
 The code for this is already implemented (albeit pending a review), but it needs to be invoked

-* `flac2wav` and `flac2mp3` don't remove the temporary cover file extracted from the input FLAC files.
+* `flac2mp3` doesn't remove the temporary cover file extracted from the input FLAC files.
 Code still needs to be implement to perform this step

+* Haven't found a way to dynamically define the artist and album names in the playlist file.
+For now, the strings "artist" and "album" are used, respectively

 ## Roadmap

-Version 0.0.3 will have the following features:

-* With the exception of `flac2wav`, each program will have an additional option that, when triggered, will enable the creation of a playlist file (.m3u)
-* `flac2wav` will save any metadata present in ID3 tags to a text file and the album cover to an image file while decoding the given FLAC files
-* `wav2flac` will have two additional command line arguments to import a text file with ID3 tags and an image file with an album cover

-Version 0.0.4 will have the following features:
+Future versions will have the following features:

 * A new master control program (nudge nudge, wink wink) that could be used instead of the individual programs.
 It will have two additional options for the desired input and output formats, while keep the set of options outlined for the current set of programs
+* An installation script that will avoid any manual configuration to make the programs globally available in a system (path, location, etc.)

+## Requirements

+* `lame`
+* `flac`
+* `metaflac`

 ## License